thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ### Clone the repository
-To start contributing to this project, clone this repository into your local directory using the below code:
+To start contributing to this project, clone this repository into your local system directory using the below git code:
 ```
 git clone https://github.com/ashwinraj-in/Kiwi.git
 ```
-MsApp subdirectry contains the .msapp file of the application.
-Unpack the MsApp file of the lateststable release using the Power Apps Source File Pack and Unpack Utility.
+MsApp directory contains the .msapp file of the application.
+Unpack the .msapp file of the latest stable release using the Power Apps Source File Pack and Unpack Utility.
 This is similar to the Solution Packager for Microsoft Dataverse.
-Install this tool by cloning the microsoft/PowerApps-Language-Tooling repository to your local directory:
+To install this tool, clone the microsoft/PowerApps-Language-Tooling repository to your local computer:
 ```
 git clone https://github.com/microsoft/PowerApps-Language-Tooling.git
 ```
-The output files (ie, "yaml version") have a version number.
-During preview, the tool is not backwards compatible, so the version used to re-pack must match the version used to pack.
-Do keep a copy of the original msapp file for future use.
+The output files (i.e., "yaml version") have a version number.
+During preview, the tool is not backwards compatible, so the version used to repack must match the version used to pack.
+Keep a copy of the original msapp file for future use.

-Alternatively, you can also use the Microsoft Power Platform CLI, download the tool from here.
-To unpack a .msapp file:
+Alternatively, you can also use the Microsoft PowerPlatform CLI, download the tool from here.
+To unpack the file:
 ```
 pac canvas unpack --msapp FromApp.msapp --sources ToSourceFolder
 ```

 ### Generate the Source Code
-To be able to use the Power Apps Language Toolkit, you will need to install Visual Studio Code and .NET Core 3.1.x (x64).
-Navigate to the local directory of the cloned PowerApps Language Tool and run the build.cmd file, as an administrator.
+To be able to use the Power Apps Language Toolkit, you need to install Visual Studio Code and .NET Core 3.1.x (x64).
+Navigate to the local directory of the cloned PowerApps Language Tool and run the build.cmd file, as an admin.
 The command prompt shall open, show a few lines and then close automatically.
 After the build is complete, you can find a bin folder in this directory containing a debug directory that hosts the PASopa folder.
-Copy the path to this file <PASopa_Path>.
+Copy its path <PASopa_Path>.

-Open the command prompt, as an administrator and navigate to the PASopa directory, using the command:
+Open the command prompt window, as an administrator and navigate to the PASopa directory, using the command:
 ```
 cd <PASopa_Path>
 ```
-Create a new subdirectory wherein the source code of the application will be stored <New_Folder_Path>.
-Copy the path to this folder and the path of the .msapp file <MSapp_File_Path>.
-Run the following command to get yoursource code in the new subdirectory:
+Create a new subdirectory, where the source code of the application will be stored <New_Folder_Path>.
+Copy the path to this folder and .msapp file <MSapp_File_Path>.
+Run the following command to get he code in the new directory:
 ```
 pasopa -unpack <MSapp_File_Path> <New_Folder_Path>
 ```
-You can now open the new subdirectory, in any code editor of your choice and make the necessary changes.
+You can now open the new subdirectory, in any code editor of your choice (eg. Atom) and make the necessary changes.

 ### Submitting a Pull Request
-Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with the pull request guidelines.
-Please ensure that you satisfies the checklist before submitting your PR.
+Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
+Please ensure that you satisfy the checklist before submitting your PR.

-Navigate to the directory and check the status of all files that were altered (red colour) by running the below code in Git Bash:
+Navigate to the directory and check status of all files that were altered (red) by running the below code in Git Bash:
 ```
 git status
 ```